albertoarena/laravel-event-sourcing-generator/docs/migrations.md

 };
 ```

 In this example, `id` will be used as primary key.
-No aggregate root will be available.
+No aggregate will be available.

 It is possible to specify the migration interactively or, more efficiently, passing it to command options.
 Please notice
 that the migration filename timestamp is not needed: